ncomerci/documentation/_includes/talent-hub.md

 # Provided Services

-* **Wearable Creation**: 3D Modeling skills to produce a wearable under the acceptance criteria of Decentraland's DAO Curators Committee.
+* **Wearable Design**: 3D Modeling skills to produce a wearable under the acceptance criteria of Decentraland's DAO Curators Committee.
+Such us hats, t-shirts and full-body skins.

-* **Architecture**: 3D Modeling skills to create objects and spaces ready to be placed in your Decentraland scene.
+* **Architecture**: 3D Modeling and SDK Development skills to create objects and spaces ready to be placed in your Decentraland scene.
+Such as art galeries and parkour courses.

-* **SDK Development**: Programming skills related to making your scene interactive.
-This includes opening links in a new tab, showing live data in the scene, creating game mechanics and blockchain interactions.

 * **Event Production**: A company of producers that can help you set up an event in a DCL venue.
 They can help find a venue for your needs, customizing the scene, ticketing the event, doing a live-stream and more.

-* **Full Production**: Studios that will guide you through the holde process, from ideation to the launch of your idea.
-They will help you create an activation campaing right for your brand and audience.
+* **Full Production**: Studios that will guide you through the whole process, from sketching ideas to launching your campaing to your audience.

+* **Land Rental**: Land owners offering a place to locate your experience in Decentraland's Genesis City.

 # Verified Partners